GYTWorkz-Private-Limited/onyx/README.md

   - WebSocket connections (using FastAPI)
   Include appropriate API documentation and examples in the feature's README.

+  **Important:**
+  To ensure smooth integration of multiple features:
+  - Use unique, descriptive folder names within each submodule
+  - Avoid using common prefixes in the folder names
+  - Follow consistent naming conventions

 - **General Tips:**
   - Write clear, maintainable code.